Ways to Use Your 529 Plan for Homeschooling

 • Educational kits

-For example, ShillerLearning’s Montessori‑inspired kits and manipulatives are often considered instructional materials.
+ShillerLearning's Montessori-inspired kits and manipulatives are often considered instructional materials by ESA and 529 programs because they are curriculum-required, standards-aligned, and hands-on.

 Even in homeschool-friendly states, these items are typically excluded: